nats-io/nats.net/docs/documentation/intro.md

 NATS.NET V2 Client, just like NATS, is Open Source as is this documentation.
 Please [let us know](https://natsio.slack.com/channels/dotnet) if you have updates and/or suggestions for these docs.
 You can also create a Pull Request using the Edit on GitHub link on each page.

+[Core NATS](core/intro.md) is the base set of functionalities and qualities of service offered by a NATS service infrastructure.

+[JetStream](jetstream/intro.md) is the built-in distributed persistence system built-in to the same NATS server binary.